 4.3.5 The Committee discussed the relative effectiveness of bortezomib in combination with an alkylating agent and a corticosteroid as presented by the Assessment Group.
-It noted that the evidence for the effectiveness of bortezomib in combination with an alkylating agent and a corticosteroid was derived from a single study (VISTA).
+It noted that the evidence for the effectiveness of bortezomib in combination with an alkylating agent and a corticosteroid was derived from a single study (the VISTA trial).
 This study showed that bortezomib was more effective than melphalan in combination with prednisolone in terms of overall survival and progression-free survival.
-It noted that survival rates with bortezomib were similar to those for thalidomide but that the two regimens were not compared head-to-head because of differences in participants' characteristics, delivery of the comparator and length of follow-up.
+It noted that survival rates with bortezomib were similar to those for thalidomide but that the two regimens had not been compared head to head because there were differences in participants' characteristics, delivery of the comparator and length of follow-up.
 The Committee concluded that it was likely that bortezomib in combination with an alkylating agent and corticosteroid improved outcomes to a similar degree to thalidomide in combination with an alkylating agent and corticosteroid.